ljonesdesign/INLS161-2021-spring/docs/02-commandline.md

 ```
 opal.ils.unc.edu/~<onyen>
 ```
-:::Alert
+:::note
-**NOTE: It looks like permissions may have already been set when your account was set up.
+**It looks like permissions may have already been set when your account was set up.
 If you don't see forbidden, then we probably will not need to set permissions.**
 :::

 You should see **Forbidden** message.
 That is good; that means you have an account, and you need to reset permissions.